lexibank/chaconcolumbian/README.md

-# CLDF dataset derived from Chacon's "Arawakan and Tukanoan contacts in Northwest Amazonia prehistory" from 2017
+# CLDF dataset derived from Chacon's "Annotated Swadesh Lists for Tukanoan Languages" from 2017

 Cite the source dataset as